 There seems to be a misconception that the Mirage is universally hated by car reviewers.

-This is a statement I see regularly on other car sites (both from some reviewers themselves and from readers/commenters), and sometimes even around here.
+This is a statement I see regularly on other car sites (both from reviewers themselves and from commenters), and sometimes even around here.

 But it's a myth.

-While many of the "enthusiast" rags & some big name sites have been particularly harsh toward the car, it's not hard to find reviews which are more balanced.
-We've gathered, summarized, linked to over 300 reviews of the Mirage from around the world.
-Here are just some of the more positive ones:
+Yes, many of the "enthusiast" rags & some big name sites have been particularly hard on the car, but it's not hard to find more balanced reviews.
+We've summarized & linked to over 300 reviews of the Mirage from around the world, and they're far from all bad.

-Oh, and let's not forget the car has also managed to win numerous awards around the world ... but let's stick to the reviews themselves.
+Oh, and the car has also managed to win numerous awards around the world ... but let's stick to the reviews themselves.

 This Is Why The Mitsubishi Mirage Demands Your Respect, carbuzz.com 2017 hatch review